 When you start your day, we know that the last thing on your mind is that you or someone you love will experience a potentially life-altering injury.
 We know you do everything you can to be safe throughout the day, but we also know that there is no way for you to control the actions of the people around you.
 Sometimes their negligence can cause you harm.

 At the Law Offices of Greg Prosmushkin, P.C., we know that you may be struggling right now.
 Your priority needs to be on the injury, not how you will be able to afford all the bills coming in.
 Our qualified and experienced team is ready to help you through this.
-When you need a Chester brain injury attorney, give us a call today.
+When you need a brain injury lawyer, give us a call today.

 What Are Traumatic Brain Injuries